yandex-cloud/docs/en/api-design-guide/concepts/_naming-conventions.md

 }
 ```

-> [!NOTE]
+{% note info %}

->
+The term "interfaces" is introduced to avoid confusion between a service in gRPC terms and a service in Yandex.Cloud terms.

-> The term "interfaces" is introduced to avoid confusion between a service in gRPC terms and a service in Yandex.Cloud terms.
+{% endnote %}

 ## Method naming